How Does Inflation Affect Your Money — A Plain English Explanation

 The most direct effect of inflation falls on cash and on money kept in low-yield accounts.

 Imagine $10,000 sitting in a checking account that pays no interest.
 After one year of 3% inflation, the dollar balance is still $10,000.
 The purchasing power, however, has fallen.
-What that $10,000 could buy a year ago, you would now need roughly $10,300 to buy.
+What that $10,000 could buy a year ago, you'd now need roughly $10,300 to buy.
 The shortfall — about $300 in this example — is the practical cost of holding cash through an inflationary year.

 The same dynamic applies more gently to savings accounts that pay some interest, but at a slower rate.
 According to Investopedia's overview of real interest rates, the real return on savings is the nominal interest rate minus the inflation rate.
 A savings account paying 0.5% during a year with 3% inflation produces a real return of approximately negative 2.5% — the dollar balance grows, but the purchasing power shrinks.